With so much advice available online, learning how to talk to girls on Tinder can feel daunting.

 The more you do this, the more comfortable both of you are going to feel and that’s how good conversation flows.

 When I first installed the app, learning how to message someone on Tinder was a struggle.
-I know I would have found these tips so helpful when I first started using this app.
+I know I would have found these tips so helpful for finding matches on Tinder when I first started using it.
 Hopefully you do as well!

 Successful conversations on Tinder are so much easier than we make it out to be in our heads.
 Start swiping, take a good look at your matches and get some practice in.
 Don’t forget to experiment -- nailing your own personal style will help you more than you think.